Video and Audio

 Importantly, talking head videos help create a connection with your students.
 They put a face to your name, show that you are a real person, and create a social presence that allows students to get to know you.

 You can use talking head videos to give a brief description of what your online content will cover, what students will learn, why it is important, and how it fits with later assignments and assessments.
 Use the opportunity to signpost students to important content elsewhere, define keywords and terminology, and provide a basic outline of their learning journey.

 Narrated PowerPoint presentations

-Narrated PowerPoints presentations will form a substantial part of your video content.
+Narrated PowerPoint presentations will form a substantial part of your video content.
 They use the familiar teaching technique of pairing slides with a lecture to explain a topic or concept.

 However, long presentations are very difficult for students to watch and stay engaged with.
 Try to mix up content by using visually interesting slides and graphics.
 In addition, videos that include you talking with the slides are always more engaging than slides alone.
-Your presence is engaging for students, so try to include an introductory talking head or thumnbail 'picture-in-picture'.
+Your presence is important to students, so always try to include an introductory talking head or thumbnail 'picture-in-picture'.

 Encourage students to take notes as they follow your videos, and remind them that they can pause and even return to videos later if they need to.

 Visualiser and doc-cam recordings